Laura10101/kitten-calculator/TESTING.md

 }
 ```

-The automated tests for the function are shown below:
+Some of the automated tests for the function are shown below:

 ```JavaScript
 test("B, false, B, false for colour returns Black", () => {